 Academic Half Day: Dedicated half day for wholistic education every 2 weeks during outpatient and elective blocks which include: journal clubs, morning reports, group discussions surrounding the social determinants of medicine, and pediatric board prep.

 Simulation: Simulation half days alternate with Academic half days throughout the year.
 Simulation involves rotating through hands-on cases using state-of-the-art manikins and faculty-directed skills sessions.
 Residents also have the opportunity for simulation experience during their PICU, NICU, and ED rotations.

 Resident Midday Report: A formal senior resident case presentation and discussion involving multidisciplinary faculty, fellows, residents, and medical students.

 Noon Conference: Daily educational series for all pediatric residents.
 Covers the range of American Board of Pediatrics content specifications with a variety of delivery formats.
 Speakers are invited from all hospital departments and the greater Dallas area.

 Multidisciplinary Conference: Hospital-wide conference hosted by faculty that discuss interesting clinical cases that required a multi-disciplinary approach to care.
 These presentations also highlight relevant translational research performed by our colleagues at UT Southwestern, one of the leading research institutions in the country.

 Grand Rounds: Hospital-wide presentation and discussion with current faculty or visiting guests.

-And much more… Including morbidity & mortality case presentations, simulation half days, journal club, intensive care team based learning, antibiotic club, neurology boot camp, tumor board, cardiology conference, NICU resuscitation conference, child abuse protection team conference, dedicated radiology teaching rounds, and more.
+And much more… Including morbidity & mortality case presentations, simulation half days, journal club, intensive care team based learning, antibiotic club, neurology boot camp, tumor board, cardiology conference, NICU resuscitation conference, child abuse protection team conference, and more.

 - Pediatric Residency Program